BerlinKirubha/React-Map-Application/README.md

-# React-Map-Application
 This application is developed in React JS.
 Features include spotting the current location, finding possible route of places and track the distance.

-Replace the Google_API_Key in the application and run it in terminal
+Replace the Google_API_Key in the application and run it in terminal "npm start"
-         npm start

-Install dependencies
+Install dependencies "npm install"
-         npm install